 We summarize every call and book appointments directly on your calendar, and we keep you in the loop with emails and text alerts after every call we take for you.
 We even pipe new caller information into your CRM and update existing contacts.
 Using our technology and real professional receptionists based in North America, you will not have to test out these voicemails or worry about missing another call — we’re your answering support 24/7.
 Live staff that sounds just like “in-house” service?
 That’s lightyears better than even the best voicemail greeting.

 Try Smith.ai 24/7 virtual receptionists and live website chat

 If you’re not capturing every possible lead and delivering exceptional client service because you’re unable to pick up every call, consider using Smith.ai’s 24/7 virtual receptionist service.
 Our receptionists answer calls, texts, and even social media messages, qualify and intake new leads, book appointments, collect payments, and so much more, so that your business is always able to capture, screen, and convert all of the leads that come your way.

-Get a free 15-minute consultation or sign up today at smith.ai/pricing for a free 14-day/20-call trial to experience firsthand how Smith.ai’s virtual receptionists can revolutionize the way you communicate with your customers.
+Get a free 30-minute consultation or get started risk-free with our 14-day money-back guarantee to experience firsthand how Smith.ai’s virtual receptionists can revolutionize the way you communicate with your customers.

 Accelerate growth with live receptionists and AI.

 Accelerate growth with live chat agents and AIGEt Started NOWGEt Started NOW